kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 and a constant pixel coordinate in the y-direction (i.e. 10).
 The output (as listed as comment in the code) shows two things that need to be addressed.
 First we notice that the output pixel is not exactly 10.
-This is related to finite precision of numbers when a solution is calulated in an iterative way.
+This is related to finite precision of numbers when a solution is calculated in an iterative way.
 The second observation is more important: the Declination varies while the y coordinate in pixels is constant.
 But this is exactly what we expect for spatial data when a projection is involved.